 If a moderator believes you have done something in violation of GTPlanet’s Acceptable Use Policy, they may issue infraction points against your account.
 If you receive 30 total infraction points, your account will be automatically banned.

-Infractions may be set to “expire” after a certain period of time.
+Warnings may be set to “expire” after a certain period of time.
 After expiration, they will no longer be counted, and your account, if previously banned, will be restored.
-For minor issues, you may receive a formal “warning”, which carries no points.
+Not all warnings carry infraction points.

-All warnings and infractions are logged and can be reviewed by any member of the staff at any time.
+All warnings are logged and can be reviewed by any member of the staff at any time.
 Information about disciplinary actions taken against a user is considered private and will not be released to other users or the public, and users can only view their own warning points.

 You will be immediately notified of any warnings or infractions received via a private message.
-You can review all warnings and infractions you may have received in My GTPlanet.
+You can review all warnings and infractions under the “Warnings” tab of your forum profile page.

-When a user is banned, they can continue to read the site, but may not send or post any messages.
+When a user is banned, they can no longer participate in the site community.
 If the banishment expires, they will be able to return using the site as normal.

 Thread “bumping” is the practice of replying to a thread solely for the purpose of bringing attention to it.
 This is looked down upon and may result in an official warning or infraction for “spam” or “useless posts”.
 Your posts in a thread should contribute to the discussion or introduce new information in some way.
-Limited, overt bumping is permitted in The Trading Post (not to be confused with the GT5 Marketplace).
+Limited bumping is permitted in The Trading Post.

 Threads are the lifeblood of any online forum, and keep the discussion fresh and moving forward.
 They also help logically segment and organize conversations in very useful ways.
 Sometimes, however, there may be confusion about when to start a new thread or reply to an existing one.
 As a general rule of thumb, if a thread has not received any replies in the past year, you should probably create a new one on the general topic unless you have something to contribute that is specific to the older conversation.